 How the Fund works

-All benefits payments are made subject to the superannuation law and the Fund's governing rules.
+All benefit payments are made subject to the superannuation law and the Fund’s governing rules.
 Details are documented in the TAL Superannuation Death Benefits brochure.